Companies House Filing Requirements for Non-Resident UK Companies

 • Potential banking concerns

-The Confirmation Statement confirms that company information is accurate.
+2. Confirmation Statement The Confirmation Statement shows that the company information is accurate.
+It includes:

 • Directors and shareholders